How Genetics Influence Cholesterol Levels

 It is important to seek the advice of a medical specialist if there is an increased risk of developing high cholesterol.
 Tests may be necessary, such as a lipid panel or a genetic screening, and this information can be used to develop a personalized medical plan.

-See also The Link Between Cholesterol and Arthritis
+See also The Link Between Blood Lipids and Heart Disease: What You Need to Know

 It is also beneficial to remain mindful of other risk factors such as smoking, alcohol consumption, and poor diet.
 By avoiding these unhealthy risks, individuals at high genetic risk for developing high cholesterol can significantly reduce their risk and therefore maintain their health.